-Here are five of the best things to see and do in Pagosa Springs.
+Here are five of the best things to do in Pagosa Springs.

-This luxurious resort is our favorite place to stay.
+This luxurious resort is a favorite place to stay.
 The rooms are walking distance to 23 hot spring pools spread along the banks of the river, almost like a peaceful water park.
-The pools all have different temps and atmospheres, so you can find the mood that best fits your needs, or pool hop if you can't decide.
+The pools all have different temps and atmospheres, so you can find what best fits your needs, or pool hop.

-Beyond the mineral water, The Springs is a full-service spa and its EcoLuxe Hotel was Colorado's first LEED Gold certified hotel.
+Beyond the mineral water, The Springs is a full-service spa and its EcoLuxe Hotel was Colorado's first Leadership in Energy and Environmental Design (LEED) Gold certified hotel.

-For lodging with a Victorian experience, check out the Overlook Spa on Pagosa Street.
+For lodging with a Victorian touch, check out the Overlook Hot Springs Spa on Pagosa Street.

 2. See The Mother Spring

-The "Mother Spring," also called "The Great Pagosah," located at The Springs Resort & Spa, was named the world's deepest geothermal hot spring by the Guinness Book of World Records in 2011.
-It's more than 1,000 feet deep (the measuring line ran out before it found bottom) and reaches temps of 144 degrees.
+The "Mother Spring," also called "The Great Pagosah," at The Springs Resort & Spa, was named the world's deepest geothermal hot spring by the Guinness Book of World Records in 2011.
+It's more than 1,000 feet deep (the measuring line ran out before it found bottom) and reaches temps of 144 degrees Fahrenheit.

-No swimming is allowed in this hot spring.
-Not that you would want to (or be able to) at these temperatures, not to mention the terrifying depth.
+Swimming is not allowed in this hot spring given the temperatures, not to mention the terrifying depth.
 Ask about its sacred history as a healing center for native residents.

 3. Visit Chimney Rock National Monument